bhargava-a/DSA-cpp/README.md

 # DSA-cpp
-c++ programs of linear data structues using oops.
+c++ programs of linear and non linear data structues using oops.